Samuzero15/shotgun-frenzy-plus/core/readme.txt

 	*) YES.
 This thing uses a lot of stuff taken from Realm667, You got a problem with that?
 I mean, I know you'd hate to see the same resources seen in each mod of doom, but for me, in this mod, they're the spot-light to this wonderful tribute of Shotgun Frenzy.
-Also, I'm lazy to do each weapon from scratch.
+Also, I'm too lazy to do each weapon from scratch.

 	*) You're allowed to make mods based on this.
 Just don't modify this and